-- 7.10.
+- 7.8.
+The Audit Office's values are: pride in purpose; curious and open minded; valuing people; contagious integrity; and courage (even when it's uncomfortable).
+It is expected that ASPs live these values in the conduct of their audit work. - 7.9.
+The external audit services provided by the successful tenderer will be subject to oversight by the Audit Office. - 7.10.
 The Principal seeks to ensure contracts with ASPs are outcomes focused, and encourage rather than inhibit efficiency or innovation from internal or external providers.
 The Principal needs to demonstrate to New South Wales Parliament that all public sector financial audits: - a) provide value for money to Parliament and the audited entity - b) are sensitive to risks and needs relevant to the sector - c) comply with professional standards and legal requirements. - 7.11.
-To assist with the tender preparation, a copy of the Auditee's Annual Report and the audited financial statements can be found on their website. - 7.12.
-The following information will be available to tenderers from 5 October 2018: - a) the 2018-19 budget - b) any known changes to accounting systems/processing arrangements during the term of the Head Agreement - c) the anticipated 2018-19 financial reporting timetable. - 7.13.
-To access the information listed above, tendering firms will be required to sign a confidentiality and non-disclosure agreement. - 7.14.
-The Audit Office will arrange an information session where tenderers can obtain more specific information about Hunter Water Corporation. - 7.15.
+The following information for each auditee will be available to tenderers from upon receipt of a signed non-disclosure agreement: - a) schedule of accounting systems - b) details of any major events that may impact the 31 December 2023 audit - c) the anticipated 2023 financial reporting timetable. - 7.12.
+To access the information listed above, tendering firms will be required to sign a confidentiality and non-disclosure agreement. - 7.13.
 The tenders will be evaluated by a Tender Evaluation Committee (TEC) comprising representatives from the Audit Office.
-The auditee will provide input to the TEC during the evaluation process, but will not be a voting member.
+The auditees will be given the opportunity to provide feedback on price-redacted versions of each tender.
 Tenders will be assessed against the evaluation criteria listed in Schedule 2.
 Information supplied by the tenderer in the Tender Response will contribute to the assessment against each criterion.